-Your very own internal best, a custom order management system, is ALIVE.
+Your very own internal beast, a custom order management system, is ALIVE.

 …but is it causing more harm than good?

 If you’ve customized your internal tools to handle critical order management functions like fulfillment automation, inventory management, and transaction processing – don’t worry.
 You can still take control back from the monster you’ve created.
-Here are three signs your internal IT team should turn your Franken-system over to order management experts.
+Here are three signs your internal IT team should sunset your custom order management system.

 1. It’s difficult to add, swap, or remove technology as quickly as your customers demand it

 Your ecommerce marketing team notices a sharp decline in checkout conversions.
 Once they determine nothing is broken on the website, they realize you’re losing customers to a competitor that offers more convenient payment methods.
 Some of your most loyal customers could become brand advocates for your competitor because they offered one-click payment and have a better overall online shopping experience.
 Now that’s terrifying.

 If you had a dedicated order management system (OMS) in place, you could add technology quickly to connect customers to your brand.
 You wouldn’t have to submit tickets or requests to your IT team to make updates to your system and wait until it was an engineering priority.
 You’d be able to work with order management experts – whose sole focus – is simplifying seemingly complex concepts like adding, removing, or swapping technology to make your customer experience as easy and profitable as it can be.
 A dedicated order management system will have a long list of prebuilt integrations with the latest and greatest technology your customers expect.

 2. No one knows exactly how your Franken-system was built